Willow Palisade: History

 Originally, the eastern section of the system was meant to prevent the movement of Han civilians from Liaoning (where they usually were tolerated, and sometimes even were encouraged to settle) into the Manchu lands of Jilin, to pick ginseng, poach in the imperial hunting preserves, or even to settle permanently.
 As the palisade curved south at its eastern end, toward the mouth of the Yalu River, it was also meant to keep settlers from the Yalu River valley, which the early Qing government intended to maintain as an unpopulated "no man's land" along the Joseon border.

 Similarly, the western section would keep potential Han settlers from occupying Yangximu pasture lands on the Mongol side of the palisade.

-Han civilians were differentiated from Han Bannermen by the Qing.
+Han civilians were differentiated from Han Bannermen in the Qing.
 The Qing settled some Han Bannermen in Jilin and Heilongjiang.

-Han farmers were resettled from northern China by the Qing to the area along the Liao River in order to restore the land to cultivation.
-Wasteland was reclaimed by Han squatters in addition to other Han who rented land from Manchu landlords.
+Qing authorities resettled Han farmers from northern China to the area along the Liao River in order to restore the land to cultivation.
+Han squatters and tenants who rented land from Manchu landlords helped to reclaim the wastelands along the river.
 Despite officially prohibiting Han settlement on the Manchu and Mongol lands, by the 18th century the Qing decided to settle Han refugees from northern China who were suffering from famine, floods, and drought into Manchuria and Inner Mongolia so that Han people farmed 500,000 hectares in Manchuria and tens of thousands of hectares in Inner Mongolia by the 1780s.
 The Qianlong Emperor allowed Han peasants suffering from drought to move into Manchuria despite him issuing edicts in favor of banning them from 1740 to 1776.
 Han tenant farmers rented or even claimed title to land from the "imperial estates" and Manchu Bannerlands in the area.
 Besides moving into the Liao area in southern Manchuria, the path linking Jinzhou, Fengtian, Tieling, Changchun, Hulun, and Ningguta was settled by Han people during the Qianlong Emperor's reign, and Han people were the majority in urban areas of Manchuria by 1800.
 To increase the Imperial Treasury's revenue, the Qing sold formerly Manchu only lands along the Sungari to Han people at the beginning of the Daoguang Emperor's reign, and Han filled up most of Manchuria's towns by the 1840s according to Abbe Huc.